Minecrafter8001/LASER-MINING-CALCULATOR/README.md

 Built heavily on CMDR: SKYFISH321PS design.

 Math, Logic, and general witchcraft by GlitchLoading.

+Coriolis import capactiy by Minecrafter

 Memes, and Git translation from google sheet by Rainmangames